You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Use this structure inside Ellty.
 Create your data room.

-Upload your deck, organize your folders, and share a trackable link today.
+Upload your docs, organize your folders, and share a trackable link today.

 No. Google Drive is a file storage and collaboration tool.
 It lacks the core features of a VDR: viewer analytics, granular permissions, NDA gating, dynamic watermarking, and audit logs.
 You can use it to organize files, but it doesn't give you the control or visibility that due diligence situations require.